Learning to Explore in Diverse Reward Settings via Temporal-Difference-Error Maximization: Hyperparameters

 \section{Hyperparameters}

 Table \ref{tab:hyperparam_overview} shows used hyper parameters.

 These were taken from the \href{https://github.com/DLR-RM/rl-baselines3-zoo}{RL Baseline3 Zoo} \citep{raffin_rl_2020}.
-The parameter sets for the Classic environments were taken from the tuned version of Pendulum-v1 for TD3 and SAC respectively, and the MuJoCo sets were taken from HalfCheetah-v4 hyperparameters. \methodName does not introduce relevant new hyperparameters but doubles them as we separately optimize for two objectives.
+The parameter sets for the Classic environments were taken from the tuned version of Pendulum-v1 for TD3 and SAC respectively, and the MuJoCo sets were taken from HalfCheetah-v4 hyperparameters.
+The discount factor is always set to $0.99$. \methodName does not introduce relevant new hyperparameters but doubles them as we separately optimize for two objectives.
 All hyperparameters for the \textit{exploration} objective are copied from the \textit{exploitation} objective.
 For the FetchPickAndPlace environments, we use an additional hidden layer such that the hidden dims are $[400,300,200]$.
 All remaining hyperparameters are the same as the MuJoCo setting.